Entering the European market for cushion covers

 Importer specifications

 You should pack cushion covers according to the importer’s instructions.
-They have their own specific requirements for the use of packaging materials, filling boxes, palletisation and stowing containers.
-Always ask for the importer’s order specifications.
-These are part of the purchase order.
+They have their own specific requirements for packaging materials, filling boxes, palletisation and stowing containers.
+Always ask for the importer’s order specifications, which are part of the purchase order.
 Packaging usually consists of plastic wrapping to protect the fabric from water, solar radiation and staining.

-Proper packaging minimises the risk of damage by shocks, temperature or humidity.
-Packaging should make sure the items inside a cardboard box stay clean.
-For textiles, this is especially important.
+Proper packaging minimises the risk of damage through dirt, temperature or humidity.
+Packaging should protect the items inside a box and ensure they stay clean.
 It should also prevent damage to the boxes when they are stacked inside the container.
-Packaging therefore usually consists of an outer cardboard box lined with protective material like plastic wrapping.
-The actual products are usually packed in polybags, either individually or in relatively small numbers, depending on the size of the product.
+Packaging usually consists of an outer cardboard box lined with protective material, like plastic wrapping.
+The actual products are usually packed in polybags.

 Dimensions and weight